 “The thing we promote that really seems to work quite well for people is to do a certain number of practice questions on a specialty per day,” said Pamela DeVoe, PhD, director of the Office of Academic Resources and Support for undergraduate medical education at the University of New Mexico School of Medicine.

-With each patient encounter, a med student is given an opportunity to learn.
+With each patient encounter, a medical student is given an opportunity to learn.
 If you get to know your patients on a personal level, it might help you remember come exam time.

 “Let’s say someone came into the hospital with a case of pneumonia, and you treated it and it improved.
-One of the best things you can do is get to know that patient, and that way it’s actually a study aid,” said Michael J. Rigby, an MD/PhD student in the University of Wisconsin-Madison Medical Scientist Training Program who just completed his clinical rotations.
+One of the best things you can do is get to know that patient, and that way [your interaction with the patient is] actually a study aid,” said Michael J. Rigby, an MD-PhD student in the University of Wisconsin-Madison Medical Scientist Training Program.

-In the midst of a taxing rotation, incremental study might not be possible.
+In the midst of a taxing rotation, incremental study might be difficult.
+Learning to use downtime throughout the day helps, since good intentions to study in the evening often succumb to other pressing demands or fatigue.
 Cramming for a shelf exam isn’t advisable.
 But if you do it, it helps to know the most important focus areas.

 “There are high-yield topics,” DeVoe said.
 “Topics that you better know.
 Keeping a running list of those through the clerkship is going to be really helpful. ...
 The concentrated time is on practice questions to show you where you still have gaps in your knowledge and then to be looking at the high yield topics to make sure you understand each one of them.”

 If you’re a student looking for resources, the AMA selected Kaplan as a preferred provider to support you in reaching your goal of passing the USMLE® or COMLEX-USA®.
-AMA members can save 30 percent on access to additional study resources, such as Kaplan’s Qbank and High-yield courses.
-Learn more.
+AMA members can save 30 percent on access to study resources, such as Kaplan’s Qbank and High-yield courses.